fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 3. ***In case of using HumanCount (Line Counting data), follow these instructions.***
    Use `TofStitcher.exe` to draw a line.

-     HumanCount is the data that counts the number of people who crossed the line, so it is necessary to configure the lines in advance.
+     HumanCount is the data that counts the number of persons who crossed the line, so it is necessary to configure the lines in advance.
 It is possible to configure the line settings with ``TofStitcher.exe`` included in the People Tracking package.
      1. Configure a total of two lines, one is for IN and another is for OUT, using ``TofStitcher.exe``.
         1. Please refer to the enclosed ``HLDS_TOF_TofStitcher_Operation_Manual.pdf`` for detailed instructions on how to use ``TofStitcher.exe``.
      1. In ``<Count>/<CountName>`` of ``StoreCount.xml``, revise the names of the count groups for IN and for OUT according to the following naming rules.